What is Cellulitis?

-When receiving treatment for cellulitis a culture for bacteria is often performed to insure the correct treatment is being administered.
+When receiving treatment for cellulitis, a culture for bacteria is often performed to ensure the correct treatment is administered.
 Treatment often includes oral or intravenous (IV) antibiotics.
 In more severe cases that include an abscess, surgical drainage is typically required.
 Once treatment is sought, symptoms typically resolve in 3-10 days after beginning antibiotics.

 JOI Physicians are currently offering ASAP fracture and injury care.
 This is a new option for patients who would like to avoid the emergency room if they have suffered a fracture or soft tissue injury.
 To learn more about this service, read this article about fracture and injury care.
 Make an appointment by calling (904)JOI-2000.